-Charters are exempt from certain rules and regulations of the DOE, and only a few have unionized teachers.
+Charters are exempt from certain rules and regulations of the Department of Education (DOE), and only a few have unionized teachers.
 Some have very high rates of teacher turnover.
 The school day and school year tend to be longer—a boon both to working parents and to children who need more time to learn.
-Large nonprofit networks operate many of New York’s charter schools; in some cases, a small community organization may operate just one charter—we call these “mom and pops.”
+Large nonprofit networks operate many of New York’s charter schools; in some cases, a small community organization may operate just one charter—we call these stand-alones.

 The quality of the charters ranges from excellent to mediocre.
-There are super traditional charters with discipline codes so strict that children are sent home if their shirts are untucked, and super-progressive charters where kids call teachers by their first name and create their own projects.
+There are super-traditional charters with discipline codes so strict that children are sent home if their uniform shirts are untucked, and super-progressive charters where kids dress casually and call teachers by their first names.

 The big networks: